Loading figure…

 “More restrictive gun control doesn't protect public safety.
 (Sep 2018)”

-Why: Cosponsoring the repeal of the NFA Act directly advances the stated position of opposing restrictive gun control measures.
+Why: Cosponsoring a bill to repeal the NFA Act directly supports the stated position of opposing stricter firearms regulations.

 View source →Apr 30, 2026 · Congress.gov